 On the day of the announcement, all teams (selected and non selected) will be notified by email about the result.

 Teams will also be provided with mentorship activities where they get the chance to network with professionals and investors.

-The boot camp is an intensive full day virtual training to bootstrap teams for the final judging round.
+The bootcamp is an intensive 3-day training program designed to bootstrap teams for the final judging rounds.
 Participation is mandatory for at least 1 member from the founding (or management) team of the startup.